Road Trip with Large Dogs – Are You Insane?!

 For a more in-depth analysis of probiotics for dogs, read Probiotics for Dogs: The Facts and Strains that Matter Most.

-I started giving Junior Melatonin for his patchy hair loss (non-allergic alopecia) and noticed that when he took it, he became more calm and more sleepy than normal.
+I started giving Junior Melatonin for his patchy hair loss (non-allergic alopecia) and noticed that when he took it, he became calmer and more sleepy than normal.

 Melatonin is not going to drastically alter your dog’s behavior, but it may help take the edge off in a dog that suffers from stress or anxiety in the car.